CDSoft/luax/doc/src/luax.md

 # Lua eXtended

-`luax` is a Lua interpreter and REPL based on Lua 5.4, augmented with some useful packages. `luax` can also produce standalone executables from Lua scripts.
+`luax` is a Lua interpreter and REPL based on Lua 5.4, augmented with some useful packages. `luax` can also produce executable scripts from Lua scripts.

 `luax` runs on several platforms with no dependency:

-- Linux (x86_64, x86, aarch64)
+- Linux (x86_64, aarch64)
 - MacOS (x86_64, aarch64)
 - Windows (x86_64, x86)

-`luax` can « cross-compile[^cross] » scripts from and to any of these platforms.
+`luax` can « compile[^compilation] » scripts from and to any of these platforms.

-[^cross]: `luax` is actually not a « cross compiler ».
+[^compilation]: `luax` is actually not a « compiler ».

-    It just bundles Lua scripts with a precompiled LuaX runtime that can be run on the target with no dependency.
+    It just bundles Lua scripts into a single script that can be run everywhere LuaX is installed.

 ## Getting in touch